ITV (LON:ITV) Trading Up 15% – Here’s Why

-Separately, JPMorgan Chase & Co. lowered their price target on ITV from GBX 112 to GBX 105 and set an “overweight” rating for the company in a report on Friday.
-Two research analysts have rated the stock with a Buy rating, According to data from MarketBeat, the stock has an average rating of “Buy” and an average target price of GBX 105.
+Separately, JPMorgan Chase & Co. reduced their price objective on shares of ITV from GBX 112 to GBX 105 and set an “overweight” rating on the stock in a report on Friday.
+Two investment analysts have rated the stock with a Buy rating, According to MarketBeat.com, ITV currently has a consensus rating of “Buy” and an average price target of GBX 105.

 ITV Company Profile